bigdelys/manyfesto/README.md

 This is similar to how Cascading Style Sheets (CSS) work.
 Additionally, a handful of special directives (also written as `keys:value` pairs) define rules for extracting information from file paths  (`extract` directive) or assigning `(key:value)` pairs to only a subset of files (`match` directive).

-To learn more about Manyfesto please read the documentation.
+To learn more about Manyfesto please read [the documentation](/docs/README.md).

 ## Installation
 ```
->> pip install read
+>> pip install manyfesto
 ```

 ## How to use Manyfesto